FelixKratz/SketchyBar/docs/config/Components.md

 ```

 Additional graph properties:
-* *graph.color*: color of the associated graph
-* *graph.fill_color*: optional property to override the automatically calculated fill color of the graph
-* *graph.line_width*: sets the line width of the associated graph

 | <property\>        | <value\>     | default    | description                 |
 | :-------:          | :------:     | :-------:  | -----------                 |